AskitEndo/DSA-Excercise/README.md

 -->

+### **Day 54: Sep 23, 2025**

+- Added [combinationSum_II_Brute.cpp](https://github.com/AskitEndo/DSA-Excercise/blob/main/Codes/Day%2054/combinationSum_II_Brute.cpp):Return array of arrays of all the unique combinations of candidates where the chosen numbers sum to target.[Link to Question❓](https://leetcode.com/problems/combination-sum-ii/)

+- Added [combinationSum_II_Optimal.cpp](https://github.com/AskitEndo/DSA-Excercise/blob/main/Codes/Day%2054/combinationSum_II_Optimal.cpp):Return array of arrays of all the unique combinations of candidates where the chosen numbers sum to target.[Link to Question❓](https://leetcode.com/problems/combination-sum-ii/)

+---

 ### **Day 53: Sep 22, 2025**

-- Added [combinationSum.cpp](https://github.com/AskitEndo/DSA-Excercise/blob/main/Codes/Day%2053/combinationSum.cpp):Return array of arrays of size \*returnSize.[Link to Question❓](https://leetcode.com/problems/combination-sum/)
+- Added [combinationSum_I.cpp](https://github.com/AskitEndo/DSA-Excercise/blob/main/Codes/Day%2053/combinationSum_I.cpp):Return array of arrays of all the unique combinations of candidates where the chosen numbers sum to target.[Link to Question❓](https://leetcode.com/problems/combination-sum/)

 ---